 Administering an estate is a formidable job for a person of any age, let alone a 20-year-old overseeing a complicated estate.
 Homer will need to identify and value his mother’s assets, notify and pay creditors, file tax returns, and make distributions once all creditors are satisfied.
-His mother evidently was also in the middle of sealing a book deal, and the estate is facing claims as a result of Heche’s car crash.
+Other issues he will also have to deal with if named the personal representative: the book deal his mother was involved in making, and potential claims on her estate arising from the car crash.

-If he is appointed, Homer will surely need help from professionals, and must figure out what professionals to use, and who can be trusted.
+If he is appointed, Homer will surely need help from professionals.
+He will have to figure out which professionals to use and who can be trusted.
 Life would be far easier for the young man if his mother had created a will or a trust, appointing an executor or trustee to do this difficult job.

 Legal Battle Begins

 Tupper also claims that Homer “will not act in his brother’s best interest.”
 According to the filing, Homer changed the locks on the apartment his mother and Atlas shared and removed her valuables and paperwork, without court authorization.
-He rejected his brother’s request to retrieve his computer and other personal items and failed to respond to Atlas’s calls, never showing up at the grief counseling session both were scheduled to attend.
+He rejected his brother’s request to retrieve his computer and other personal items from the home, and failed to respond to Atlas’s calls.
+He never showed up for a scheduled grief counseling session he and his brother were to attend.

 An Email Is Not A Will